-MASSARO: Got it.
-OK, switching gears a little bit.
-And we're entering the Q&A session now, so I'd hope we can get audience participation in here.
+Mr. Massaro.
+Got it.
+Okay, switching gears a little bit-we're entering the Q&A session now, so I'd hope we can get audience participation in here.
 I hope that you've come with some questions.
-I'm going to ask, you know, one, two, maybe three and then we'll open it up to the audience for additional questions.
+I'm going to ask one, two, maybe three and then we'll open it up to the audience for additional questions.

 Maybe Kemp's the right person for this question.
-And that is, you know, we've had a great discussion already and thank you for your statements.
+And that is, we've had a great discussion already and thank you for your statements.
 One thing that I'm surprised didn't come up is the Postal Service.
-And I thought of the Postal Service as, you know, a humungous piece of how these drugs are entering the country.
+And I thought of the Postal Service as a humungous piece of how these drugs are entering the country.
 Are you the right person to speak to that, Kemp?